mtopircean/essentials-by-livia/README.md

     * Create promotions page (5 story points)
     * ... (etc. ......)

-A second system of prioritization was allocating a complexity label...which at the end connected well wil the story points system.
+A second system of prioritization was allocating a complexity label...which at the end connected well willthe story points system.

-Thirdly, millestones and sprints also played a crucial role in prioritizing my stories and keeping control on the timing of my project.
+Thirdly, milestones and sprints also played a crucial role in prioritizing my stories and keeping control on the timing of my project.

 Example:
 ![Alt text](/static/readme/story-example.png)

 #### Milestones
-6 Milestones where created structured around key steps in development process and structured around a clear and well ballanced timing:
+6 Milestones where created structured around key steps in development process and structured around a clear and well balanced timing:
 ![Alt text](/static/readme/milestones.png)

 #### Sprints